 Typical techniques for setting up a lab environment are:

-Use Team Services or Team Foundation Server Build or Release Management
+Use the cloud with Team Services or Team Foundation Server Build & Release

 You can perform automated testing and build-deploy-test automation using the Build & Release features in Team Foundation Server (TFS) and Visual Studio Team Services.
 Some of the benefits are:

 - You do not need a Build controller or Test controller.